Pap smear Singapore

 - Use of spermicidal foams, creams or jellies

-Do I need to shave for a pap smear?
+Do I need to shave for a pap smear in Singapore?

 Who should get a pap smear?

 Once you are sexually active or were previously sexually active you should have pap smear tests.
-In fact, women above 21 years old are encouraged to start testing for cervical cancer.
+In fact, women above 21 years old are encouraged to start going for cervical cancer screening.

 Do pap smears hurt?